ScalHive/scalhive-content/README.md

 - use `/static/` folder for background images specified in CSS code `{ background: url(""); }` (banner and header images) and for images which will be used for sharing but not presented on the site anywhere (such images won't be rendered by build).

+## Tagging policy

+Versions in the "v0.1.2" format are marked with tags, where:
+- the first number - displays the main version;
+- the second number - displays a large feature (for example, adding a new page for the site);
+- the third number - displays hotfix.

+The latest commit after the pull request is tagged with the new version.
+Depending on the issue, either the second number (a large feature was added) or the third number (a hotfix was made) changes.

+## Update theme policy

+To update the version of the `scalhive-theme submodule`, a corresponding issue must be created (which can be added as a task in a larger issue).
+This issue must have the label `update`.

+The main task of this specific issue is to change the version of the scalhive-theme submodule to a new one in file `/go.mod`.
+Changes may also be added to configuration/content files to apply new changes of scalhive-theme module.